alison-foundation/alisonproject-website/docs_en/docs/App.md

 ### Installing

 + Android studio: [dowload here](https://developer.android.com/studio/).
-+ clone this repository and open it in android studio
++ Clone this repository and open it in Android Studio

 ## Built With